chetmurthy/sandbox-public/camlp5/ann1.md

 be used to make writing macro-preprocessors much easier.  `pa_ppx` adds a few more.

-1. Quotations for patterns and expressions over all important ocaml AST types.
+1. Quotations for patterns and expressions over all important OCaml AST types.

 2. "extensible functions" to make the process of recursing down the